rockstor/rockstor-doc/uis.rst

 ===============
 Rockstor supports two main user interface methods.

-1. A browser based interface (Web-UI)
+1. A browser based interface (Web-UI) for most users
-2. A RESTful API that enables complete programmatic control
+2. A RESTful API for developers.
+3. root access via terminal and SSH for advanced users.

 .. _webui:

 Web-UI
 ------

 To access RockStor browser based interface or Web-UI, we recommend using Firefox or Chrome web browser.

-The initial setup of the appliance should be done through the Web-UI, and once it is completed, any interface method can be used; including ssh bash access if required.
+The initial setup of the appliance should be done through the Web-UI, and other methods can be used afterwards.

 .. _setup: